pd047/Breast-Cancer-Detection/README.md

 # Breast-Cancer-Detection
-Breast Cancer Detection with KNN Classier and SVC
+Breast Cancer Detection with KNN Classifier and SVC